 East Park Reservoir opens and is designed to provide clean water to more than 80% of the city's residents.
 The project is an international engineering marvel and becomes the pride of Philadelphia's world-renowned water works system.

 The Philadelphia Water Department abandons the use of the reservoir's west basin as a city water supply system.
 The City erects fences and closes off 50 acres of parkland from public access.

 The west basin evolves into a pristine lake.
 The site grows dense with vegetation and becomes a critical habitat and stopover point for over 150 species of resident and migrating birds - particularly wading and diving birds - and is one of Philadelphia's most unusual natural wildlife habitats.
 Naturalists flock to the closed reservoir to observe the increasing number of birds drawn to the area.
 In 2005, Audubon recognized the reservoir as an Important Bird Area.

-Audubon Pennsylvania and the Philadelphia Outward Bound School join forces to bring this unique 37-acre reservoir and community treasure back to the people of Philadelphia to ensure the site is sustained as an important wildlife sanctuary and to establish a world-class educational center for environmental conservation and leadership development.
+Audubon Mid-Atlantic and the Philadelphia Outward Bound School join forces to bring this unique 37-acre reservoir and community treasure back to the people of Philadelphia to ensure the site is sustained as an important wildlife sanctuary and to establish a world-class educational center for environmental conservation and leadership development.
 Now rechristened as the Strawberry Mansion Reservoir, the site is made accessible to the public for the first time in nearly 50 years.

 Check out National Audubon Society's The Discovery Center.
 Located in the Strawberry Mansion neighborhood of Fairmount Park, The Discovery Center is a facility for research and science-based conservation projects and educational programs throughout the Philadelphia region.